 Farmers buying zinc phosphide

-Primary producers impacted by the 2021 mouse plague may be eligible to claim a rebate for the purchase of zinc phosphide ahead of spring.
+Primary producers impacted by the 2021 mouse plague may be eligible to claim a rebate for the purchase of zinc phosphide.

 Farmers experiencing financial hardship due to the mouse plague may be eligible for assistance with purchasing costs of zinc phosphide to provide financial and cash flow relief.